megonzau/megonzau-github.io/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
 bio: Marcos Gonzalez-Auhing is a passionate economist with a background in academia, research, and public sector.
-At the Ministry of Economy and Finance, I played a key role in the development of green financial tools.
-Additionally, I have extensive experience in handling large databases.
-My expertise spans research using DSGE and CGE models, and the use of Machine Learning for macroeconomic forecasts.
+His interests include evaluating economics impacts of environmental policies using DSGE and CGE models, predicting macroeconomic variables with Machine Learning, handling large databases, developing green financial tools and public policies.
+He has served in the Ecuadorian public sector as Technical General Coordinator and National Director of Real Sector Policies

 # Interests to show in About widget
 interests: